-Every month, Londoner turned Parisienne Marissa Cox of Rue Rodier will bring you her pearls of Parisian fashion wisdom and style tips straight from the French capital.
-A photographer, writer and influencer, we turn to the oh-so-chic Marissa on a regular basis for a truly unique take on her adopted country’s signature style.
+Londoner turned Parisienne Marissa Cox of Rue Rodier brings you her pearls of Parisian fashion wisdom and style tips straight from the French capital.
+A photographer, writer and influencer, the oh-so-chic Marissa regularly provides us with a truly unique take on her adopted country’s signature style.
 Whether we’re looking to her décor decisions, handbag purchases or chic hotel choices, we can all agree that being un petit peu plus Français could never be a bad thing…

 Quit: Buying frivolous things

 On Marissa: Arket blazer; Goldsign jeans; Mulberry sunglasses; Miista shoes; Simon Miller bag

 It’s common knowledge that Parisians have great style.
 While they’re not afraid to experiment with trends and colour, they are better known for investing in capsule wardrobe items that don’t have a sell-by date (aka pieces that will never go out of style).
 And there’s nothing that works harder than a black blazer.
 Invest in a preferably single-breasted, slightly oversized, structured black blazer that can be worn open or cinched in at the waist with a belt.
 My go-to brands for this brilliant basic are ACNE Studios, Arket, Joseph and Totême.

 On Marissa: Rouje shirt; Goldsign jeans; ATP Atelier sandals; Loewe bag